dmfbsh/dmfbsh.github.io/_data_source/Shropshire_Notebook-History.md

 The ruin is noted for the 'the Old Work' (an archway, part of the baths' frigidarium and the largest free-standing Roman ruin in Britain).
 ![](../1shropshire/assets/images/history/2019-02-03_13_49_48_DSC_3240_DxO.jpg)

-# Header: Post-Roman Britain - 410 to c.
+# Header: 410 to c.
 450 AD

+## Post-Roman Britain

 In 407 the Roman troops in Britain are sent across the Channel into Gaul to defend that part of the Empire against the threats from the east.
 This left Britain without any protection, the Saxons took advantage and raided in 408 and 409 AD.
 Requests for aid were rejected by the Emperor in Rome, and so the Romano-Britains expelled the Roman officials.

 Roman civic life continued, but declined (as the cities had lost their central function as centres for taxation and administration) and by about 450 AD the Roman economic system had broken down.
 Many of the Roman buildings at Viroconium Cornoviorum fall into disrepair and there is a substantial rebuilding programme in timber - who instigated this rebuilding is unknown, possibly a bishop.

-# Header: Anglo-Saxon settlement of Britain Begins - c.
+# Header: c.
 450 AD

+## Anglo-Saxon settlement of Britain Begins

 England is subject to successive invasions of Germanic tribesmen (Angles, Saxons and Jutes).
 Originally settling in eastern England, they moved progressively west as more arrived.